Princeton45/evpn-vxlan-gitops/README.md

 ### Distributed anycast gateway

-Every leaf hosts the same SVI IP and anycast MAC for a given subnet (e.g. `10.1.10.1` on both leaves), so a host's default gateway is always local to its leaf — first-hop routing happens on the directly-connected switch with no hair-pinning.
+Every leaf hosts the same SVI IP and anycast MAC for a given subnet (e.g. `10.1.10.1` on both leaves), so a host's default gateway is always local to its leaf.
+First-hop routing happens on the directly-connected switch with no hair-pinning.
 A workload can move between leaves without its gateway IP or MAC changing.

-> One consequence worth knowing: because the anycast gateway IP is identical on every leaf, a remote-host ping sourced *from* a leaf's anycast SVI will not return (the remote leaf answers locally, owning the same IP).
+> One thing to mention: because the anycast gateway IP is identical on every leaf, a remote-host ping sourced *from* a leaf's anycast SVI will not return (the remote leaf answers locally, owning the same IP).
 Host-to-host traffic works normally; switch-sourced testing must use a unique per-leaf loopback.
 This is why verification relies on control-plane assertions rather than a leaf-sourced data-plane ping.

 ### Tenancy: VRF, L2VNI, L3VNI